KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/Greedy/readme.md

 ```
 Start at A
-Refill at the farthest reachable gasstation G
+Refill at the farthest reachable gas station G
 Make G the new A
 Get from new A to B with minimum number of refills
 ```